 Our young dancers of today are professional dancers of the future.
 Chantry School's Associate Programmes seek to prepare these young dancers for full-time training and the professional industry.
 We aim to nurture, develop and inspire the UK's most talented young dancers, and encourage them to be courageous in their dancing in order to reach new levels in their technique and interpretative skills.

-Chantry School offers 5 different Associate Programmes suitable for the student dancer as a complement to the training they already receive at their dance school or college.
-We offer courses in:
+Chantry School's Associate Programmes are suitable for the student dancer as a complement to the training they already receive at their dance school or college.

-Chantry School of Contemporary & Balletic Arts is a vocational British dance school and our standards are professional and exacting.
+Chantry School is a vocational British dance school and our standards are professional and exacting.
 We encourage students to commit fully to the demands of any Associate Programme they attend and present and conduct themselves accordingly.

 Rebecca Scanlon was a student on the Chantry School Full Associate Programme from mid-way through the 2013-2014 academic year until the end of the 2015 academic year.
 At the time of joining the Associate Programme, Rebecca was also in full-time vocational training at Elmhurst School for Dance, and was actively seeking to have a professional career in dance.